 If you're a skier or snowboarder, A-Basin offers the chance to explore the best Colorado terrain in your own way.
 It's by far one of the best things to do in the Centennial State.

 Of all the amphitheaters in America, Red Rocks is one of the most breathtaking.
-This storied venue near Denver offers artists and guests a one-of-a-kind setting to share a night under the stars and is consistently ranked one of Colorado's top attractions.
+This storied venue near Denver is one of Colorado's top attractions, offering artists and guests a one-of-a-kind setting to share a night under the stars.

 The architects who built Red Rocks sought to keep much of the landscape intact to preserve its beauty and found that the natural rock formations surrounding the seating area and stage have incredible acoustic properties.
 If you time it right, you could catch your favorite artist or act on stage.